Castro District, San Francisco

 The Castro District, commonly referred to as the Castro, is a neighborhood in Eureka Valley in San Francisco.
 The Castro was one of the first gay neighborhoods in the United States.
-Having transformed from a working-class neighborhood through the 1960s and 1970s, the Castro remains one of the most prominent symbols of lesbian, gay, bisexual, and transgender (LGBT) activism and events in the world.
+Having transformed from a working-class neighborhood through the 1960s and 1970s into one that came to represent some of the highest geographical and communal concentrations of same-sex coupling, the Castro remains one of the most prominent symbols of lesbian, gay and bisexual activism and events in the world.

 Location

 San Francisco's gay village is mostly concentrated in the business district that is located on Castro Street from Market Street to 19th Street.
 It extends down Market Street toward Church Street and on both sides of the Castro neighborhood from Church Street to Eureka Street.
 Although the greater gay community was, and is, concentrated in the Castro, many gay people live in the surrounding residential areas bordered by Corona Heights, the Mission District, Noe Valley, Twin Peaks, and Haight-Ashbury neighborhoods.
-Some consider it to include Duboce Triangle and Dolores Heights, which both have a strong LGBT presence.
+Some consider it to include Duboce Triangle and Dolores Heights, which both have a strong LGBTQ presence.

-Castro Street, which originates a few blocks north at the intersection of Divisadero and Waller Streets, runs south through Noe Valley, crossing the 24th Street business district and ending as a continuous street a few blocks farther south as it moves toward the Glen Park neighborhood.
+Castro Street, which originates a few blocks north of the Castro Street Business District at the intersection of Divisadero and Waller Streets, runs south through Noe Valley, crossing the 24th Street business district and ending as a continuous street a few blocks farther south as it moves toward the Glen Park neighborhood.
 It reappears in several discontinuous sections before ultimately terminating at Chenery Street, in the heart of Glen Park.